Trigger Finger Treatment in Dallas, Texas

 Surgical treatment, otherwise known as Trigger Finger Release, is not generally the first solution to treating stenosing tenosynovitis.
 However, a patient may undergo this surgical procedure if non surgical treatments, such as anti inflammatory medications or corticosteroid injections, have failed and the thumb or finger remains stuck in a bent position.
 There are a couple surgical options available when it comes to correcting Trigger Finger.

 In an outpatient based open surgery, Dallas orthopaedic surgeons may numb the base of the finger or thumb and make a small opening on the palm side of your hand.
 They will then make a small incision in the tendon sheath, essentially creating a larger tunnel for the tendons to fit through and enable them to glide more easily.

 In other cases, the tendon sheath can be safely opened with the tip of a needle.
 This will also create a larger tunnel for your tendons to move through with ease, and can be performed from the comfort of your doctor’s office.
 This treatment option is the easiest, in terms of surgical procedures, to reduce pain or relieve pain altogether.

 Recovery from Trigger Finger hand surgery is dependent on the extent of the condition and the type of surgery performed, if any.
 You will be able to move your fingers or thumb immediately after surgery, but you may experience discomfort or swelling for a short period of time afterwards.
 Most patients will require hand therapy, even if this is just stretching exercises, to help regain movement, but most people achieve a full recovery within just a few weeks.

 Trigger Finger Prevention

-Dr. Robert Berry of Sports Physicians Orthopedics and Rehabilitation of Texas (SPORT) sees hundreds of patients with stenosing tenosynovitis.
-Dr. Berry, along with the rest of our SPORT doctors and physical therapists, have the skills and the experience needed to treat and correct Trigger Finger of any severity.
+Our board certified orthopedic surgeons of Sports Physicians Orthopedics and Rehabilitation of Texas (SPORT) sees hundreds of patients with stenosing tenosynovitis.
+Our orthopedic surgeons, along with the rest of our SPORT doctors and physical therapists, have the skills and the experience needed to treat and correct Trigger Finger of any severity.